pulp-platform/hwpe-tb/README.md

 make build-hw clean all run P_STALL=0.1 gui=1
 ```
 builds the HW platform, rebuilds the SW and runs the test in GUI mode,
-with 10% of a contention (i.e. a stall) being generated on each memory
+with 10% probability of a contention (i.e. a stall) being generated
-interface.
+on each memory interface.